 - 1. Any form of forceful contact that significantly destabilizes a robot, such that walking and/or kicking is impeded.
 Examples for forceful contacts include falling into another robot or walking carelessly into another robot at significant speed. - 2.
-Walking into another robot for 2 seconds, even if the 'force to push' is minimal.
+Walking into another robot for 2 seconds (even a fallen or getting up robot), even if the 'force to push' is minimal.